Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Talk to your dog and praise his good behavior.
 Tell him how handsome he is!
 And keep treats handy to reward his patience.
 If your dog isn't into the whole brushing thing, it is probably better to go with shorter brushing sessions.
 As he gets used to the process, he may just relax and enjoy it more.
 On the other hand, you may have a brush-hog like I do.
 My German Shepherd mix just loves being brushed and will push his sister out of the way so that only he gets brushed.
 He knows as soon as I get the brush out that it's time for pampering and loving.

 Go to your local Dollar Store and pick up a silicone basting brush.
 This brush is excellent.
 I have 2 dogs, a Shepherd Lab and Jack Russel, that both shed quite a bit of hair.
-I have found that the silicone brush works the best.
-I even keep one in the car.

 I have two German Shepherds.
 I call them "German Shedders".
 I get literally a shopping bag of fur when I brush them out.

 I have a Border Collier mix dog - Danny.
 He is an indoor/outdoor farm dog.
 I need to brush him a lot in the spring while he sheds and then throughout the year for pleasure.
 Danny is now 13 yrs old with arthritis and brushing can be painful to him.
 I had to find a way I could "brush" him without causing pain.